ElectionDataAnalysis/electiondata/docs/User_Guide.md

 CountItemType	total	row
 ```
 NB: for constants (like the CountItemType 'total' in this example), use 'row' for the source.
 Row-source fields should be the field names from the header row or, if there is no header row, from `format.config`.
 Column-source fields should be identified by the number of the row in which the information is found.
 Our convention is that the top row is 0.

+Sometimes it is necessary to use regular expressions to extract information from fields in the results file.
+For example, a single field might hold a candidate name along with the candidate's party ()

 For the `concatenated-blocks` file type, here is an example (with regular expressions for Party and Candidate -- see below:
 ```